-In a referendum held on May 19, 2019, Switzerland passed the Federal Act on Tax Reform and AHV Financing (TRAF), effective January 1, 2020.
-The TRAF did not have a material impact on our business and financial results for the 12 and 24 weeks ended June 15, 2019.
-Enactment of TRAF provisions subsequent to our second quarter of 2019 is expected to result in adjustments to our financial statements and related disclosures in future periods.
-We will continue to monitor and assess the impact the TRAF may have on our business and financial results.
+On May 19, 2019, a public referendum held in Switzerland passed the Federal Act on Tax Reform and AHV Financing (TRAF), effective January 1, 2020.
+Certain provisions of the TRAF were enacted in the third quarter of 2019, resulting in adjustments to our deferred taxes.
+In the 12 and 36 weeks ended September 7, 2019, we recorded net tax benefits of \$45 million and \$33 million, respectively, related to the impact of the TRAF.
+Enactment of the TRAF provisions subsequent to our third quarter of 2019 is expected to result in adjustments to our financial statements and related disclosures in future periods.
+The future impact of the TRAF cannot currently be reasonably estimated; we will continue to monitor and assess the impact the TRAF may have on our business and financial results.

+In the 12 weeks ended September 8, 2018, we recognized a non-cash tax benefit of \$364 million (\$0.26 per share) resulting from the conclusion of certain international tax audits.
 In the second quarter of 2018, we reached an agreement with the IRS resolving all open matters related to the audits of taxable years 2012 and 2013.
-The agreement resulted in a non-cash tax benefit totaling \$314 million (\$0.22 per share) in the 12 and 24 weeks ended June 16, 2018.
+The conclusion of certain international tax audits and the resolution with the IRS, collectively, resulted in non-cash tax benefits totaling \$678 million (\$0.48 per share) in the 36 weeks ended September 8, 2018.